RespectKnowledge/RespectKnowledge/README.md

 - 🔭 I’m currently working on Deep Learning and machine learning projects
 - 🌱 I’m currently learning semi or unsupervised methods for segmentation, classification
-- 👯 I’m looking to collaborate on in research and projects for industery.
+- 👯 I’m looking to collaborate on research and projects for industery.
-- 💬 Ask me about
--
+- I have participated in various competition that was held in MICCAI2021.
+The detail is given below.
 - Challenge: Diabetic Foot Ulcer Challenge 2021
 - Challenge: FetReg 2021: Placental Vessel Segmentation and Registration in Fetoscopy
 - Challenge: Foot Ulcer Segmentation Challenge 2021